xperiments/p1touch/README.md

 ## Introduction

-The P1Touch Screen is a revolutionary addition to your BambuLab Printer, enhancing the user experience and providing advanced control and monitoring capabilities.
+The xtouch screen is a revolutionary addition to your BambuLab Printer, enhancing the user experience and providing advanced control and monitoring capabilities.
 This detailed README.md guide will walk you through the product's features, installation process, and the functionality of different screens.

 ### Required Hardware